fredrik-johansson/arbcmath/README.md

 All function arguments as well as the return value have the C99 `double complex` type.
 The output, if finite, is guaranteed to have a relative error that is at most a small multiple of `2^-53` (todo: specify an explicit multiple here), unless the function value is so small that this value underflows to zero.
 An infinite/NaN return value indicates either that the evaluation has failed to convergence (possibly due to trying to evaluate the function at a point where it is undefined).

-Currently, the git version of Arb is required (some functions are not available in the 2.7.0 release).
+Currently, Arb 2.8.0 (or the git master of Arb) is required.

 ## Provided functions